 When funds are available, the Department of Social Work seeks to appoint Graduate Teaching Assistants (GTA’s).
 GTA’s support the department’s teaching mission and assist in the day-to-day functioning of the department.
 GTA’s Attendance to these responsibilities both fulfills program needs in the department and contributes to the education and training of graduate students.
 GTA’s are expected to work approximately 20 hours/week.
 The GTA funding or the Graduate Student Support Plan (GSSP) includes both tuition remission and a small stipend.
 For further information, please consult The NC State Graduate School website.

-If would like to be considered for a GTA position, please compose a brief statement in the “Graduate Teaching Assistantship Application” section of the MSW Departmental Application.
+If would like to be considered for a GTA position, please compose a brief statement in the “Graduate Teaching Assistantship Application” section of the MSW Supplemental Information section of the Graduate School Application.

 Is there financial aid (i.e. student loans) available to cover the costs of the MSW program?